lilyinstarlight/overlay/README.md

 ### Multimedia

 #### Plex (media-tv/plex-media-server, media-tv/plex-home-theater)
 [Plex](http://plex.tv/) is a service that allows convenient access to central media over a variety of devices.
 Plex Home Theater is an XBMC based client for Plex that includes a nice ten-foot interface and is designed for connecting to the television.
-Note: Plex Pass users can unmask the packages to get the latest Plex Pass versions.
+Note: Plex Pass users can add the "~amd64 or ~x86" keywords to the packages to get the latest Plex Pass versions.

 #### WebcamStudio (media-video/webcamstudio, media-video/webcamstudio-module)
 [WebcamStudio](https://code.google.com/p/webcamstudio/) is a live video mixer often used in conjunction with a virtual webcam driver to create professional looking broadcasts.